nathtiekk/tp/docs/UserGuide.md

 Format: `exit`

+### Updating a policy renewal date : `renew`

+Updates the renewal date of a client's policy by directly using their policy number, without needing to search for their index.

+Format: `renew pol/POLICY_NUMBER r/RENEWAL_DATE`

+-   The `pol/POLICY_NUMBER` parameter must be a valid policy number in the system.
+-   The `r/RENEWAL_DATE` parameter must be in the format `DD-MM-YYYY`.
+-   If multiple clients have the same policy number, an error message will be shown.
+In this case, use the `edit` command with the client's index instead.

+Examples:

+-   `renew pol/123456 r/31-12-2025` - Updates the renewal date for policy 123456 to December 31, 2025

 ### Viewing upcoming policy renewals : `viewrenewals`

 Helps insurance agents proactively track and manage upcoming policy renewals for their clients.